 4. Beets — packed with dietary nitrite

-Not only can this root vegetable be eaten, research shows that drinking one cup of beet root juice daily can reduce blood pressure and arterial stiffness, the principal cause of increasing systolic pressure.
+Research shows that drinking one cup of beet root juice daily can reduce blood pressure and arterial stiffness, the principal cause of increasing systolic pressure.
 In the body, dietary nitrate in beets is converted to nitric oxide (something that tends to deplete as we age) and evidence suggests that nitric oxide plays a major role in regulating blood pressure.

 5. Pistachios — a source of heart-healthy fats